ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/low_birthweight_short_gestation/index.rst

 #.
 Record the person-time in the early neonatal age group (0-7 days) and late
     neonatal age group (7-28 days) **in each of the 58 LBWSG categories**.
-Use the person time to compute the average prevalence of each LBWSG catgory in each age group, and compare the simulated prevalences with the ENN and LNN category prevalences pulled from GBD.
+Use the person time to compute the person-time-weighted average prevalence of each LBWSG catgory in each age group, and compare the simulated prevalences with the ENN and LNN category prevalences pulled from GBD.

 #.
 Record deaths in the ENN and LNN age groups, and compare the mortality
     rates with the corresponding all-cause mortality rates in GBD.
 Deaths could